Understanding the Who, What, Where, When, & Why of the Writing Readiness Review

 To access the Writing Readiness Review, incoming students should check their official UC Merced emails for the placement link.
 Not sure how to access your official UC Merced email?
 Click here to learn more about how to use your student portal.

-Incoming Fall admits can take the Writing Readiness Review between March 15th and May 15th.
+Incoming admits for Fall 2024 can take the Writing Readiness Review beginning on March 1, 2024.
 Information about the Writing Readiness Review and other placement exams will be sent via your UC Merced email.
 Not sure how to access your official UC Merced email?
 Click here to learn more about how to use your student portal.

 To access the WRR, incoming students should check their official UC Merced emails for the placement link.
 Not sure how to access your official UC Merced email?
 Click here to learn more about how to use your student portal.